kgagracz/liquid-app/README.md

 created with available aromas or random pick aromas.

 ## motivation
-The idea of project was born in times when I was mixing my own vape liquids and selling them to myu friends.
+The idea of project was born in times when I was mixing my own vape liquids and selling them to my friends.
 They have been always asking about aromas - ratio or availability.